 We have all craved more human interaction in the past year so why not inject a sense of interaction into your website?
 With the growing adoption of faster internet speeds, multimedia experiences are increasing.
 Video, audio, text and images can be brought together for an experience that will truly engage users.
 However, avoid utilising this too much as it can be overwhelming.
 Also remember to always use alt text for images and closed captioning and transcripts for pre-recorded video to keep it inclusive.
 A growing trend is for parallax animation, whereby elements on the page are separated into foreground and background, with the foreground animation appearing to move faster.
 It adds depth, realism and draws users into the page.
-What’s important to note here is that parallax effects can cause dizziness and disorientation is users with vestibular disorders so keep it contained to a small space within the design.
+It’s important to note that parallax effects can cause dizziness and disorientation in users with vestibular disorders so keep it contained to a small space within the design.

 Last year in an article on website trends we talked about skeuomorphism – a design effect in which objects look and act like their real-life counterparts, e.g. Apple’s rubbish bin for deleting files.
 Neumorphism was born from skeuomorphism and falls somewhere in the middle of the ultra-realism of skeuomorphism and flat design.
 Rather than recreating reality, it uses shadow and light to create the feeling that components are emerging from the background.
 It adds layers and creates depth and the effect is a minimalist design with a sense of 3-D elements.
 A kind of new, heightened reality.

 The world was set on fire last year by the Black Lives Matter movement and the events that prompted us all to sit up and take notice.
 It’s time for diversity to become embedded into recruitment strategies and that should be reflected in your website design too.
 Think about including images of people from diverse backgrounds in your images.
 Just as consumers want to see themselves in adverts, candidates want to see themselves represented on your website.
 The best user experience is one whereby the user feels that shared values are being portrayed.